 - New challenges.
 With more information than ever at consumers’ fingertips, information overload is more prevalent.

 - New technology.
 Handheld technology, including smartphones and tablets, allows consumers to shop from anywhere, anytime.

-As a retail concept, convenience for today’s consumers requires a great deal; brands must offer fast (and free) shipping, delivery services for food and other products, immediately consumable media, and customer service available via online chat and email.
+As a retail concept, convenience for today’s consumers requires a great deal; brands must offer fast (and free) shipping, easy payment plans, delivery services for food and other products, immediately consumable media, and customer service available via online chat and email.